langchain-ai/langgraph/docs/docs/concepts/memory.md

     summary: str
 ```

-Then, we can simply generate a summary of the chat history, using any existing summary as context for the next summary.
-This summarize_conversation node can be called after some number of messages have accumulated in the `messages` state key.
+Then, we can generate a summary of the chat history, using any existing summary as context for the next summary.
+This `summarize_conversation` node can be called after some number of messages have accumulated in the `messages` state key.

 ```python
 def summarize_conversation(state: State):